by Erin Knowles

 Recently we drove the 90 miles west to catch a ballgame and spend the next day walking along the river and playing in the fountains!
 As the clouds rolled in, bringing with them rain, we decided that finding an indoor activity was necessary, and with that we came across a true gem: the Peoria Riverfront Museum.

-Situated right down by the river, and a neighbor to Catepillar’s World Headquarters, the Museum features a diverse array of exhibits, and quite impressively an International Feature Gallery, which until September 22 is currently playing host to the “Ansel Adams: Western Exposure” exhibit that includes over 100 photos, some of which have rarely been seen by the public.
-That ALONE is worth the $11 adult admission price.
+Situated right down by the river, and a neighbor to Catepillar’s World Headquarters, the Museum features a diverse array of exhibits, and quite impressively an International Feature Gallery, which has an impressive array of visiting exhibits.

 Basic admission prices include access to the galleries AND the Dome Planetarium, which was a big hit with our five-year-old.
 We also spent a lot of time in the Discovery World area (especially our three-year-old), that was right next to the IHSA Peak Performance interactive exhibit.

-While I went off to see the Ansel Adams exhibit, the rest of the family kept entertained in the Hands-On Area.
-The museum also boasts a five-story tall giant screen theater that plays a variety of 2D, 3D, and educational movies (currently playing Despicable Me 2 through 7/25), along with a concession stand to fill your popcorn and cheesy nacho needs!
+While I went off to see a special Ansel Adams exhibit, the rest of the family kept entertained in the Hands-On Area.
+The museum also boasts a five-story tall giant screen theater that plays a variety of 2D, 3D, and educational movies, along with a concession stand to fill your popcorn and cheesy nacho needs.

 The museum has its own parking garage, and there is metered parking on the street (which was free on the Saturday we were there).